-- Experience the beauty and solitude of Highland Lake-a very special place!
+- Experience the beauty and solitude of Highland Lake Cove

-In this integrated building and enrichment workshop, we’ll take a look at one of the original pioneers of the tiny house movement, Henry David Thoreau.
+Our integrated building and enrichment workshop is inspired by one of the original pioneers of the tiny house movement, Henry David Thoreau.
 As Thoreau writes in Walden, “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”

 That same quest that Thoreau was on – to live deliberately and see what life had to teach – is the same driving force behind many who choose the tiny house lifestyle today, almost two centuries later.
 People long to get out of their big boxes and reconnect with nature, each other, and themselves.

 An important part of this workshop is community – offsetting the simplicity of the tiny house lifestyle with the richness of the participants and instructors you will meet and collaborate with.

 - Tours of the property here, including wild edibles tours when available